 Introduction

-These procedures describe:

-The collaborative development of seasonal and ambient adjusted ratings for transmission equipment connected at 69 kV and above on the electric power system in New England and all generator step up transformers attached to generators of 1 MW or greater that participate in the Energy Market; and

-The Market Participants and the ISO are responsible for collaborating in the development of rating procedures.

-In support of ISO New England Operating Procedure No. 16, Transmission System Data (OP- 16), this ISO New England Planning Procedure No. 7 – ISO New England Procedure for Determining and Implementing Transmission Facility Ratings in New England (PP7 or Procedure) describes the provisions for the reporting and review of transmission facility ratings by ISO New England (the ISO).
+In support of Attachment Q of the Open Access Transmission Tariff (Attachment Q) and ISO New England Operating Procedure No. 16 – Transmission System Data (OP-16), this ISO New England Planning Procedure No. 7 – ISO New England Procedure for Determining and Implementing Transmission Facility Ratings in New England (PP7 or Procedure) describes the provisions for the determination of transmission facility ratings by Market Participants and submittal and review of any transmission facility ratings methodologies that vary from this Procedure by ISO New England (ISO).

+This Procedure describes the Seasonal and Ambient-Adjusted Rating methodology for transmission facilities for which the Market Participant is required to provide data to ISO, as described in OP-16.

+The Market Participants and the ISO are responsible for collaborating in the development of the transmission facility ratings methodologies described in this Procedure.

-A Transmission Facility Owner is an entity that owns or operates transmission equipment or Generator Asset step up transformers (transmission equipment) connected at 69 kV or greater that are located in the New England Control Area and are required to report seasonal(monthly) transmission facility ratings to the ISO.
+A Market Participant is an entity that owns or operates transmission equipment or Generator Asset step up transformers (transmission equipment) connected at 69 kV or greater that are located in the New England Control Area and are required to report transmission facility ratings to the ISO.

-Pursuant to Federal Energy Regulatory Commission (FERC) Order 881 ISO and the Transmission Facility Owners shall implement, Ambient-Adjusted Ratings (AAR) on the transmission equipment that makes up a transmission line.
+Pursuant to Federal Energy Regulatory Commission (FERC) Order 881, ISO and the Market Participants shall implement Ambient-Adjusted Ratings (AAR) on the transmission equipment that makes up a transmission line.
 These AAR ratings will not be used for transmission planning and will be utilized as described in the ISO Tariff.
-Additionally, ISO will support dynamic line ratings (DLRs), as required in the FERC Order 881 should any Transmission Facility Owner provide those ratings to ISO.
+Additionally, ISO will support dynamic line ratings (DLRs), as required in the FERC Order 881 should any Market Participant provide such ratings to ISO.
+DLR ratings methodology shall be provided to ISO as a non-conforming transmission facility rating methodology as described in Section 2.4.

 Transmission Facility Rating Procedures (or Methodology)

-The Transmission Facility Owners shall, consistent with Attachment Q of the Open Access Transmission Tariff (Attachment Q), utilize this Section 2 to determine new and revised transmission facility ratings of their transmission facilities that are located within the New England Control Area.
+Market Participants shall, consistent with Attachment Q of the Open Access Transmission Tariff (Attachment Q), utilize this Section 2.0 to determine new and revised transmission facility ratings of their transmission facilities for which ISO requires ratings as described in OP-16.

-The rating of an overall transmission facility shall equal the rating of the most limiting individual equipment, including but not limited to relay equipment and settings, comprising the facility.
+The rating of an overall transmission facility shall equal the rating of the most limiting individual piece of equipment, including but not limited to relay equipment and settings, comprising the facility.

-Responsibility of Transmission Facility Owners, ISO and the Reliability Committee

-The individual Transmission Facility Owners are responsible for adhering to the ratings methodologies identified in this Procedure, and where that is not possible, the Transmission Facility Owners shall:

-Submit, to ISO, documentation describing ratings methodologies that are non-conforming to this Procedure; and

-When required, support ISO technical reviews of such methodologies and changes to them.

-The ISO is responsible for:

-Initiating improvements in rating methodologies identified in this Procedure to gain consistency and implement best practices;

-Maintaining documentation describing Facility Owner’s present rating methodologies; and

-Administering technical reviews of such methodologies described in this Planning Procedure and changes to them.

 Transmission Equipment To Be Rated

-Each Market Participant shall establish methodologies for rating the following components, as applicable:
+This procedure establishes methodologies for rating the following components, as applicable:

-Overhead Conductors
+Conductors

-Underground Cables
+Cables

-Power Transformers
+Transformers

 Series and Shunt Reactive Elements